rokkro/tmat/README.md

 ***Modules Needed***: `tweepy` (tweet collection), `nltk` (text analysis), `requests` (image analysis), `pymongo` (mongoDB), `textstat` (readability analysis), and `python-levenshtein` (duplicate checking).
 Install these with: `pip install tweepy nltk requests pymongo textstat` or `pip3 install` (Linux + Mac OS).
 Use `pip install --user` on systems without admin privileges.

 Note for Windows users: `python-levenshtein` may fail to install, so you'll need to download a .whl file <a href="http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-levenshtein">here</a>.
-Choose an an appropriate file to download, matching your Python version (i.e: 'cp36' = python 3.6) and architecture (see `platform.architecture()` to check).
-Then do `pip install C:\path\to\file.whl` to install.
+Choose an an appropriate file to download, matching your Python version (ie: 'cp36' = python 3.6) and architecture (see `platform.architecture()` to check).
+Then do `pip install --upgrade  C:\path\to\file.whl` to install.

 ***To use***: insert correct <a href="https://dev.twitter.com/">Twitter</a> (tweet retrieval) and/or <a href="http://kairos.com/">Kairos</a> (image analysis) API keys into the `config.py` file, then run `menu_main.py` for the menu interface.
 Run with `python C:\path\to\menu_main.py` or `python3 /path/to/menu_main.py` (Linux + Mac OS).
 Use something like RoboMongo if you want a good visual view of your databases.